coreinfrastructure/best-practices-badge/doc/security.md

 We also use various mechanisms to harden the system against attack;
 these attempt to thwart or slow attack even if the system has a vulnerability.

-* We harden the HTTP headers, including the use of a restrictive Content Security Policy (CSP) header with just "normal sources" (normal_src).
+* We harden the HTTP headers, in particular, we use a restrictive Content Security Policy (CSP) header with just "normal sources" (normal_src).
   CSP is perhaps one of the most important hardening items,